erwinkramer/nixos-on-azure/README.md

 # NixOS on Azure

-Run NixOS on an Azure Gen 2 VM
+Run NixOS, with [Arion](https://docs.hercules-ci.com/arion/), on an Azure Gen 2 VM.

 ## Preparation